 For nearly all of us, learning how to ride a bike was part of childhood.
 For many, it was the ticket to freedom.
-For most, however, the car eventually took its place and our once beloved bikes were forgotten in the garage, collecting dust, their tires slowly going flat.
+For most, however, the car eventually took its place, and our once beloved bikes were forgotten in the garage, collecting dust, their tires slowly going flat.

+Today in Austin though, and in cities across the country, people are rekindling that childhood love for two wheels.
+With avid commuters, weekend warrior racers, and mountain bikers looking to get away from it, bikes now seem to match the number of cars in our city.
 As a result, lawmakers, business owners, and city planners are taking notice.
 New bike lanes seem to sprout up on a nearly daily basis, racks are packed in front of Whole Foods, and there’s a bike shop on every corner.
 Austin was ranked the 13th most bike-friendly city in the nation in 2012.
 This movement is not new to European countries, where bikes have played an instrumental role in their constant rank above the United States in categories like health and environmental impact.
 The swell continues to build here in Austin and around the country, and there was never a better time to get involved.

-Still, with all the different genres of cycling, gear and social etiquette, getting started can be just as intimidating as that first time you tried riding without training wheels.
+Still, with all the different genres of cycling, gear, and social etiquette, getting started can be just as intimidating as that first time you tried riding without training wheels.
 Here are a few pointers that will hopefully get you pedaling down the road or trail with ease.

-You already have a bike, but it’s been collecting dust in the garage
+You already have a bike, but it’s been collecting dust in the garage:

 If you have a bike that you want to get rolling on again, take it to a local bike shop to have them give it a once over.
-At the very least, it will probably need fresh tires, chain and a general tune-up.
+At the very least, it will probably need fresh tires, chain, and a general tune-up.
 From there, make sure you have a well-fitting helmet and some light, comfortable clothing to ride in.
 Eventually you’ll want to make the leap and buy some cycling-specific shorts, but this isn’t necessary right from the get-go.

-Buying a new bike
+Buying a new bike:

 With all the carbon fiber race bikes rolling around town, it’s fair to assume that cycling is a white-collar pastime.
 Although it is easy to spend lots of money on bikes and equipment (and you likely will, down the line), you can certainly get started for less than $1,000.
 First you’ll want to decide what kind of bike you want.
 Are you interested in hitting the trails and escaping the traffic?
 Do you want to join your buddy’s group ride on Saturday mornings?
 Or maybe you’re looking for a solid cyclocross bike that will get you to and from work, no matter the time of year.